 Pastor Ross Goodman is a graduate of Wake Forest University, Princeton Theological Seminary and the Lutheran Theological Seminary in Philadelphia.
 He received a Doctor of Ministry from Andover Newton Theological School in 1995.
-He served Good Shepherd Lutheran Church in North Quincy for ten years before coming to St. Paul in 1996.
-Since he has been here St. Paul has expanded in membership, staffing, programming, outreach and facilities.
-While he is full time in his ministry here, Pastor Goodman also consults with Children’s Hospital Chaplaincy, assists the New England Synod with various projects, and he maintains standing as a Fellow with the American Association of Pastoral Counselors.
+Since arriving here in 1996, St. Paul has expanded in membership, staffing, programming, outreach, and facilities.
+While he is full time in his ministry here, Pastor Goodman also consults with Children’s Hospital Chaplaincy, coaches clergy, and serves on the boards of Ascentria Care Alliance (formerly Lutheran Social Services) and Bethany House of Prayer.
+He has supervised twenty-four pastoral interns here with over forty pastors sent into various ministries from St. Paul over the years.
+He loves people, preaching, and all kinds of seafood, including Hákarl.
+He looks forward to the congregation's hundredth anniversary in June of 2022.

 Ryan Patten is an organist, scholar, and composer based in the Boston area.
 He holds a Master's degree in sacred music from Boston University and a Bachelor's degree in organ performance from Capital University in Columbus, Ohio.
 He is currently earning a PhD in Editorial Studies from Boston University's Editorial Institute where he is focusing on the creation of scholarly critical editions of music, with a particular focus on repertoire of the Middle Ages and the Early Modern Era.
 In addition to his studies, Ryan also works as a Teaching Fellow in BU's Humanities department and as an organist at the School of Theology.
 As a composer, Ryan primarily works with organ and voice, and some of his work is published through MorningStar Music Publishers.